sachin-shaw/HR-Management-System/README.md

 - ⏳ **Attendance Analytics:** Provide visual analytics (charts/graphs) for attendance trends.

 These enhancements can be prioritized based on project requirements and user feedback.

+📝 License
+This project is licensed under the MIT License.
+Copyright (c) 2025 Sachin Shaw